Danny600946/Mac-Pan/README.md

 # Mac-Pan
-A game i designed and programmed using Java Swing inspired by Pac Man.
+A game I designed and programmed using Java Swing inspired by Pac Man.